-The MTD initiative is only mandatory for those businesses who make above £85,000 worth of taxable income per year.
+The MTD initiative is only mandatory for those businesses that make above £85,000 worth of taxable income per year.
 This goes for Businesses, Sole Traders and Limited companies that are registered for VAT.
-Some businesses below this threshold could still potentially opt in if they choose.
+Some businesses below this threshold could still potentially opt-in if they choose.

 What is Making Tax Digital?